dinoboards/dinoboards.github.io/green-6-slot-backplane.md

 A standard 80-way RCBus/RC2014 compatible backplane.

-Suitable for the Mean Green Machine series of of kits.
+Suitable for the Mean Green Machine series of kits.

 # Key features

 * Onboard 5V DC converter
-* Onboard switch and power-on led
+* Onboard switch and power-on LED
-* Onboard system Reset switch
+* Onboard system reset switch
-* Single Ground plane for maximum signal integrity
+* Single ground plane for maximum signal integrity
 * Optional bypass support for direct 5V powering
-* Screw terminal for external 5V out
+* Screw terminal for external 5V output
 * RCBus and RC2014 compatibility

 ## What is the Green Machine Series of Retro Kits

-The green machine series of kits are designed around the RCBus/RC2014 bus, powered by an eZ80 CPU (as apposed to the Z80 CPU), and broadly compatible with many RC2014 and RCBus kits, including CP/M and RomWBW software stacks.
+The green machine series of kits are designed around the RCBus/RC2014 bus, powered by an eZ80 CPU (as apposed to the Z80 CPU), and are broadly compatible with many RC2014 and RCBus kits.ncluding CP/M and RomWBW software stacks.

 For more information of the eZ80 CPU, see the [eZ80 CPU kit](/ez80-for-rc).